Tribune Therapeutics

 Venture Round in 2015

 IDEA AG is a biopharmaceutical company based in Munich, Germany, founded in 1993.
-The company specializes in the development and commercialization of non-invasive targeted therapeutics, primarily for dermatology and pain management.
-It focuses on delivering drugs through the skin using innovative Transfersome carriers, which facilitate the selective transport of established molecular weight drugs.
-One of its key products is Diractin, a ketoprofen formulation in a Transfersome gel designed to treat peripheral pain.
-IDEA AG aims to improve treatment outcomes for patients suffering from dermatological conditions and pain-related issues.
+The company specializes in the development and commercialization of non-invasive, targeted therapeutics for dermatology and pain management.
+IDEA AG utilizes innovative drug delivery systems, such as Transfersome carriers, to facilitate the selective transport of drugs through the skin.
+Among its therapeutic products is Diractin, a ketoprofen-based gel designed for the treatment of peripheral pain.
+The company aims to enhance the efficacy of therapies for patients suffering from dermatological diseases, thereby improving treatment outcomes and patient experiences.

 Altimmune, Inc. is a clinical stage biopharmaceutical company based in Gaithersburg, Maryland, specializing in the development of innovative treatments for liver disease, obesity, and vaccines.
 The company’s pipeline includes HepTcell, an immunotherapeutic candidate for chronic hepatitis B, which has successfully completed Phase I clinical trials.
 Altimmune also develops NasoShield, an intranasal anthrax vaccine, and NasoVAX, a recombinant intranasal vaccine.
 Additionally, the company is advancing AdCOVID, a single-dose intranasal vaccine for COVID-19.
 In the preclinical stage, Altimmune is working on ALT-801, a peptide-based dual GLP-1/glucagon receptor agonist for non-alcoholic steatohepatitis, as well as ALT-702, a tumor immunostimulant aimed at cancer treatment.
 The company employs proprietary technology for non-invasive intranasal delivery of its products and collaborates with institutions such as the University of Alabama at Birmingham to further its research initiatives.